maqiv/vimwiki-godown/README.md

 ### Configuration

-To get Vimwiki-GoDown running with Vimwiki, only a few settings need to be configured.
+To get Vimwiki-GoDown running with Vimwiki only a few settings need to be configured.
 Parameters that need to be adjusted can be found in the `~/.vim/vimrc` configuration file or rather in the variable `g:vimwiki_list`.
-The two parameters that are needed for Vimwiki-GoDown are:
+The two parameters that are required for Vimwiki-GoDown are:

 * `custom_wiki2html`: Path to the Vimwiki-GoDown binary
 * `custom_wiki2html_args`:  URL Subpath that is prefixed to every relative link between Vimwiki pages